MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Evaluation Results

 \end{scriptsize}

-In this section, we estimate MAC-DO architecture's performance when it is used with a real DRAM array size.
-The array size is scaled to a typical DRAM MAT size (256 $\times$ 512 MAC-DO cells, or 512 $\times$ 512 1T1C DRAM cells \cite{zhang2014half}).
-Our estimation is based on the average power breakdown of C3 layer (Figure \ref{figure14}-(b)) and the size of cell capacitors and access transistors are unchanged.
+In this section, we estimate MAC-DO architecture's performance when it is used with a real DRAM array size using DRAM technology in Table \ref{table11} (=MAC-DO\_D).
+The array size is scaled to a typical DRAM MAT size (256$\times$512 MAC-DO cells, or 512$\times$512 1T1C DRAM cells \cite{zhang2014half}).
+Our estimation is based on the average power breakdown of C3 layer (Figure \ref{figure14}-(b)) and it scaled to 22nm DRAM technology.
 Then, we assume the average power is linear to the number of circuit blocks because most power dissipation is due to the dynamic power consumption, which is basically proportional to the size of parasitic capacitors.
-Overheads for controlling complicated row and column peripheral circuits are amortizes over more number of MAC-DO cells, so the estimated performance of MAC-DO marks 1.54$\times$ energy efficiency improvement over the 16 $\times$ 16 test circuit (Table \ref{table8}) with 3.26 TOPS of throughput over when the array size is 16$\times$ 16.
+Overheads for controlling complicated row and column peripheral circuits are amortized over more number of MAC-DO cells, so The estimated performance of MAC-DO\_D demonstrates a 2.33$\times$ improvement in energy efficiency compared to the 16$\times$16 test circuit (Table \ref{table8}) and achieves a throughput of 3.26 TOPS, surpassing the performance of the 16$\times$16 array in CMOS technology.